Welcome to Day 4 of Christmas Week. This annual event was started in 2012, and…

 - 1 packet yeast 1/4oz

-- 1 cup California walnuts roasted and finely chopped
+- 1 cup roasted and finely chopped walnuts

 - 2 tsp cinnamon

-- In the bowl of a stand mixer, add 1 cup warm water, yeast and sugar.
-Mix lightly with a fork to get all the yeast in the water and set aside for about 15 minutes.
-It should begin to foam up and you should see little bubbles.
+- In the bowl of a stand mixer, add 1 cup warm water, yeast packet and sugar.
+Mix lightly with a fork to get all the yeast in the water and set aside for about 15 minutes until it foams up.

-- Next, add eggs, oil and honey, vanilla paste and whisk together.
+- In the same bowl, add eggs, oil and honey, vanilla paste and whisk together.

-- Using a dough attachment on your mixer, gradually add sifted flour and salt, about 1/2 cup at a time with the mixer on low.
-Continue to mix until everything is incorporated.
-The dough should begin to pull away from the bowl and come to 1 large ball of dough.
+- Using a dough attachment on your mixer, gradually add flour and salt, about 1/2 cup at a time.
+Continue to gradually add flour until everything is incorporate and dough is in a cohesive ball.

-- Turn the dough onto a very well floured surface and knead for about 5 minutes.
-You can use your finger to see if it's ready.
-Press your finger in and if the dough bounces back quickly, it's ready.
+- Turn the dough onto a very well floured surface and knead for about 5 minutes until dough is smooth.
+Too see if the dough is ready, press your finger in and if the dough bounces back quickly, it's ready.

-- When dough is ready, it should have doubled in size.
-Punch the dough down and knead a bit to soften.
-Divide dough into 2 balls, this will be your challahs.
+- Punch the dough and divide dough into 2 balls, this will be your challahs.
 Cover 1 ball of dough as you work with the other.

-- Divide the ball into 3 equal strands and roll each strand into a long snake, about 15 inches long.
+- For a 3 strand challah, divide the ball into 3 equal strands and roll each strand into a long snake, about 15 inches long.
 The use a rolling pin to flatten out the strand about 1-2 inches thick and spread the chocolate and walnut filling within the strand and pinch to seal ends.
+Repeat with remainign strands.